-How to Grow: Chop & Drop Perennial Care
+How to Grow: Chop & Drop Vegetables

-My horticultural brain went into overdrive repeating all the times I’ve heard about removing diseased and insect infested foliage from the garden so they won’t re-infest plants next spring.
+My horticultural brain went into overdrive remembering all the times I’ve heard about removing diseased and insect infested foliage from the garden so they won’t re-infest plants next spring.
 But what about plants that are mostly healthy, or have diseases that always show up anyway, such as powdery mildew?

-But what about the overwintering pests?
+But what about the overwintering pests and diseases?
 If the plants were heavily diseased or pest infested, we still remove them.
-But for all others, if a few harmful insects survive around the plant, why won’t a few beneficial ones as well.
-Leaving the tops as they would naturally in the wild, simply gives all the creatures, good and bad, a place to live.
+Sometimes this includes tomato, cucumber and squash plants in our garden.
+But for all others, such as bush beans, lettuce, peppers, broccoli, Swiss chard, kale, and peas, if a few harmful insects survive around the plant, why won’t a few beneficial ones as well.
+Leaving the plant tops as they would naturally in the wild, simply gives all the creatures, good and bad, a place to live.

-Now, I have to warn you, if you’re still attached to the aesthetic of beautifully cleaned and tidy perennial beds, this method may not suit you.
+Now, I have to warn you, if you’re still attached to the aesthetic of beautifully cleaned and tidy garden beds, this method may not suit you.
 It’s messy.
 But if you’re willing to give it a try, chop and drop the foliage.